ITCarlowGraphics/KDiff3_exercise/README.md

 *For this exercise, use only the KDiff3 tools.
 DO NOT manually edit the output window

 ## Merge1
-1. merge branch x into branch y
+1. merge branch x into branch y so that the merged code looks like below
-2. use KDiff3 to merge the files so that the merged code should look like below:
+2. use KDiff3 to merge the files:
 ```
 #include <iostream>
 using namespace std;